Or: Show me the pointer

 English version: 07/01/2015, German version: 12/12/2014

-However, there are still millions of sites that have not (or poorly) been adjusted.
+However, there are still millions of sites that have not (or only poorly) been adjusted.
 One of the biggest annoyances for mobile users are small, closely spaced navigation elements and other (linked) objects.
-To hit with your finger, is a real challenge.
+To hit them with your finger is a real challenge.
 So you often end up on the wrong page, which is particularly frustrating for slow Internet connections.
 Or one zooms in every time, clicks and zooms again.
 And often the design of the page does not reveal what is clickable and you "grope" in the dark.

 The main problem in comparison to the PC is not necessarily the smaller display, but especially the lack of the mouse cursor.
 It simply does not exist in the concept of common Smartphone operating systems.
-For perfect made apps or sites you can get over it.
+For perfectly made apps or sites you can get over it.
 But there are just so many less-than-perfect ones…

 As stated above, we have now abundant "Horsepower" under the hood.
 Therefore high time to improve the control concept, to expand the range of applications and end the unspeakable fumbling on "non-mobile" sites.
 By the way we are developing some new operational scenarios.
 With a high value and fun factor.